 Students wanting to have the fact that they were exposed to the material in a course recorded on their academic record, but not receive either credit or a grade, may choose to audit a course.
 The student may participate in the course as the instructor permits.
 In place of a grade, the record will show ‘AU.’

-All students planning to audit a course must get an Audit Card, complete it, and file it with the Registrar.
+All students planning to audit a course must get an a Course Audit Form, complete it, and file it with the Registrar.
 To complete the card, they must consult their advisor and get the instructor’s consent.
 Students changing a course from credit to audit after the second week of classes receive both ‘W’ (for Withdrawal) and ‘AU’ marks on their academic records.
 The instructor may disenroll a student not meeting the auditing criteria set forth by the instructor.

 Part-time students must pay the same fee to audit a course as they would pay if they took the course for credit.